Trump rallies drift to fringe ahead of potential 2024 bid

 “They said they didn’t want hands in the air,” one of them explained he’d been told.

-Still, the music is encouraging to people like Cole, who said Trump had opened her eyes “to everything, to the evil in the world.”
+Still, Trump’s nods to QAnon are encouraging to people like Cole, who said Trump had opened her eyes “to everything, to the evil in the world.”

 “We have to listen to underground news to get the truth of what’s going on, really,” she said.